Custom Fields

 # Running Built-in PowerShell Commands with Custom Fields

 The example below lists the members of the local Administrators group.
-If you run it directly as a PowerShell Custom Field, it may fail because FileWave starts it in 32-bit PowerShell.
+For a Custom Field running in the normal 64-bit context, run it directly as a PowerShell script:

 ```powershell